LSU vs. Florida State: Odds, spread, over/under - September 3

 LSU vs. Florida State: Odds, spread, over/under and other Vegas lines - September 3

-The No. 5 LSU Tigers (0-0) take on the No. 8 Florida State Seminoles (0-0) at Camping World Stadium in Orlando, Florida on September 3, 2023, starting at 7:30 PM ET, airing on ABC.
-The Tigers are favored by 2.5 points in the matchup.
-The over/under in this contest is 56.5 points.
+Camping World Stadium in Orlando, Florida will play host to the No. 5 LSU Tigers (0-0) and the No. 8 Florida State Seminoles (0-0) on September 3, 2023, starting at 7:30 PM ET, airing on ABC.
+The Tigers are a 2.5-point favorite in the game.
+An over/under of 56.5 points has been set for the outing.

-In this article, you can take a look at the spread and odds across multiple sportsbooks for the LSU vs. Florida State matchup.
+You will check out odds, spreads, over/unders and more across multiple sportsbooks for the LSU vs. Florida State matchup in this article.

 LSU vs. Florida State Game Info